Last Updated: October 7, 2024

 Most filings are available via Nevada’s online business portal, SilverFlume, and will be processed the same day they are filed for no additional charge.
 You do have the option to pay more for expedited processing.

 The amount you spend on LLC formation in Nevada depends on your specific circumstances.
-For basic formation, you can expect to spend from $436 to $200, depending on whether you need expedited filing services or want to register your LLC name ahead of time.
+For basic formation, you can expect to spend at least $436 for the state filing fee.
+The cost increases if you need expedited filing services or want to register your LLC name ahead of time.
 Nevada’s website has complete forms and fees schedule to give you a full rundown of what filing each form costs.

 An operating agreement is not considered part of the mandatory paperwork necessary for forming an LLC.
 However, there are various benefits to having an operating agreement.
 It’s the only written proof binding the members of your LLC to agreed-upon rules and regulations regarding the operation of your business.
 Other benefits are that it further separates your personal assets from those of the business and it clarifies verbal agreements.